AllenInstitute/GeneOrthology/README.md

 ### Level of Support

 We do not anticipate updates to this tool, so long as NCBI retains current format of ontology table.
+That said, we encourage submission of issues.

 ### Contribution Agreement